avilla212/password_gen_for_kate/README.md

 ## Requirements

+- Use on a computer running Windows or Mac OS
 - Python 3.x
 - pandas (install using `pip install pandas`)
 - Create a file and/or folder on your **desktop** to save the passwords to